Roger Clemens: Controversies

 Clemens has the reputation of a pitcher unafraid to throw close to batters.
 Clemens led his league in hit batsmen only once, in 1995, but he was among the leaders in several other seasons.
 This tendency was more pronounced during his earlier career and subsequently tapered off.
-After the 2000 ALCS game against the Mariners where he knocked down future teammate Alex Rodriguez and then argued with him, Seattle Mariners manager Lou Piniella called Clemens a "headhunter."
-His beaning earlier that year of Mike Piazza, followed by throwing a broken-bat in Piazza's direction in the 2000 World Series, cemented Clemens's surly, unapologetic image in the minds of many.
+After the 2000 ALCS game against the Mariners where he knocked down future teammate Alex Rodriguez and then argued with him, Seattle Mariners manager Lou Piniella, a former Yankee, called Clemens a "headhunter."
+His beaning earlier that year of Mike Piazza, followed by throwing a broken bat in Piazza's direction in the 2000 World Series, cemented Clemens's surly, unapologetic image in the minds of many.
 In 2009, former manager Cito Gaston publicly denounced Clemens as a "double-talker" and "a complete asshole".
-Clemens was ranked 14th all-time in hit batsmen after the 2020 season.
-14th all time may be misleading, as his rate of hit batsmen per batter faced is not out of line with other pitchers of his era at 1 hit batsmen per 125 batters faced.
-Numbers reflect similar rate of hit batsmen to pitchers such as Nolan Ryan, Justin Verlander, Greg Maddux.
+Clemens was ranked 14th all-time in hit batsmen after the 2020 season, although not far off from other pitchers of his era at 1 hit batsmen per 125 batters faced.
+He had a similar rate of hit batsmen to pitchers such as Nolan Ryan, Justin Verlander, and Greg Maddux.

 Clemens has attracted controversy over the years for his outspoken comments, such as his complaints about having to carry his own luggage through an airport and his criticism of Fenway Park for being a subpar facility.
 On April 4, 2006, Clemens made an insulting remark when asked about the devotion of Japanese and South Korean fans during the World Baseball Classic: "None of the dry cleaners were open, they were all at the game, Japan and Korea".
 Toward the end of his career, his annual on-and-off "retirements" revived a reputation for diva-like behavior.

 Clemens has received criticism for getting special treatment from the teams that sign him.
 While playing for Houston, Clemens was not obliged to travel with the team on road trips if he was not pitching.
 His 2007 contract with the New York Yankees had a "family plan" clause that stipulated that he not be required to go on road trips in which he was not scheduled to pitch and allowed him to leave the team between starts to be with his family.
 These perks were publicly criticized by Yankee reliever Kyle Farnsworth.
 Most of Clemens's teammates, however, did not complain of such perks because of Clemens's success on the mound and valuable presence in the clubhouse.
 Yankee teammate Jason Giambi spoke for such players when he said, "I'd carry his bags for him, just as long as he is on the mound."